-The proposed Project will interconnect to an existing 12.5 kV ComEd feeder on the distribution system, that is directly adjacent to the Project.
+The proposed Project will interconnect to an existing 12.5 kV ComEd feeder on the distribution system, which connects to the substation that is directly adjacent to the Project.
 The utility will install approximately 150' of 12.5kV line extension along with multiple poles for metering and pole-top equipment.
-A copy of the redacted System Impact Study demonstrating that the Project filed required interconnection service applications with ComED and is in the interconnection que is included as Appendix N.
+A copy of the redacted Interconnection Study Agreement for the Project is included as Appendix N.